kelvinlegacy/mission23_wiki/The-Bluegrass-Genocide.md

 There have been over 2000 deaths in the genocide.
 Victims may not be reported as dead due to other activities by the CIA to hide the deaths.

 ## The Creator’s Involvement
 The Creator for the third time in human history has decided to become directly involved in human activities and stop this genocide.

+The Creator does not normally intervene in human interactions, that is because conscious entities like human beings always escalate when things don’t go as planned.
+For example, when you’re hammering a nail and the nail isn’t going in, you change your grip and swing the hammer harder.
+Which mean you can end up with a sore thumb.

+If an unseen force prevents you from doing what you want to do then you woukd escalate in your activity.
+Therefore, whenever humans need help, He sends His servants in.
+His servants are just doing what He wants done, and humanity needs done.

+The Creator can see the future clearly.
+The Creator said once, “If you know all the ac actors, you know the situation or environment, you know exactly how it’s going to end.”

+If the genocide progresses as it is currently going there will be no one left in the United States except for CIA.

-The Creator sees the future outcome and knows it must be stopped now.
-Objectives for the Creator’s mission23 for life on Earth have been updated to address this genocide.
+While this may sound good for CIA affiliated persons, eventually it would only be those who rank at the CIA.
+Seeing what he has the creator has added to the objectives for the Creator’s mission23 for life on Earth have been updated to address this genocide.